Biography – dramywenzel.com

 Dr. Wenzel received her AB with Honors from Duke University and her Ph.D. in clinical psychology from the University of Iowa.
 She completed her clinical psychology internship at the University of Wisconsin Medical School.
-Her previous academic positions include Research Assistant Professor at the University of Pennsylvania School of Medicine, Visiting Professor at the American College of Norway, and Assistant Professor at the University of North Dakota, and her previous clinical positions include licensed clinical psychologist at The Center in King of Prussia, PA and at the Family Institute in Grand Forks, ND.
+Her previous academic positions include Clinical Assistant Professor and Research Assistant Professor at the University of Pennsylvania School of Medicine, Visiting Professor at the American College of Norway, and Assistant Professor at the University of North Dakota, and her previous clinical positions include licensed clinical psychologist at The Center in King of Prussia, PA and at the Family Institute in Grand Forks, ND.
 In her previous clinical positions, she developed specialized programs that targeted social anxiety and suicide risk.
-Dr. Wenzel is a member of many professional organizations, such as the Academy of Cognitive Therapy, the International Association for Cognitive Psychotherapy, the Anxiety Disorders Association of America, the International Obsessive Compulsive Disorder Foundation, and the American Association of Suicidology, and she has held leadership positions within the Association for Behavioral and Cognitive Therapies.
-She was on the advisory board of the Liberty Center for Survivors of Torture from 2004 until its closure in 2009, and she currently works with local immigration attorneys to conduct psychological evaluations with survivors of torture, persecution, and/or violence to gain asylum in the United States.
+Dr. Wenzel is a member of many professional organizations, such as the Academy of Cognitive and Behavioral Therapies, the International Association for Cognitive Psychotherapy, the Anxiety and Depression Association of America, the American Psychological Society, and the American Association of Suicidology, and she has held leadership positions within the Association for Behavioral and Cognitive Therapies.
+She was on the advisory board of the Liberty Center for Survivors of Torture from 2004 until its closure in 2009, and she is on the scientific advisory board of the American Foundation for Suicide Prevention.